The tech adoption lifecycle explains how the use of new products or innovation spreads.

 The tech adoption lifecycle model and CRE

 The commercial real estate (CRE) industry is comprised of many verticals.
-These verticals influence tech adoption by other verticals.
+These verticals influence tech adoption by other verticals (and can activate network effects).
 Further, within these verticals, the tech diffusion model is in play too.
 Efficient distribution of new products within CRE is thus nuanced and requires a deep understanding of the industry ecosystem.

 CRE is a highly complex, IP-dense industry.
-CRE professionals, having been burnt by industry outsiders who don’t have the domain IP to deliver, are traditionally wary of data- and technology-driven innovation.
+CRE professionals, having been burnt by industry outsiders who don’t have a) the domain IP, b) patient capital or c) time to deliver, are traditionally wary of data- and technology-driven innovation.

 The converse to this distribution model

-When attempting to sell a new product, proactively profile a target customer.
+When attempting to sell a new product, do proactively profile target customers.
 If that customer is not an innovator or early adopter, avoid engaging with that customer.
-“Tells” of more conservative and risk averse early or late majority customers are questions such as: “which other companies are already using this product”
+Note: a useful “tell” of a (more conservative and risk averse) early or late majority customer: question/s like